On this page

 Using a language-specific dictionary for CJK words

-The engine can detect when a user is entering CJK characters, but it cannot detect the exact CJK language.
+The engine can detect when a user is entering CJK characters, but it can’t detect the exact CJK language.

 This means that, whenever CJK is detected, the engine will apply a generic CJK logic to separate logograms.

-This is fine in many cases, but if you want the engine to go further and apply language-specific dictionaries, you’ll need to use the queryLanguages setting.
+This is often fine, but if you want the engine to go further and apply language-specific dictionaries, you’ll need to use the